Mamonas Assassinas (album): 1406

 Satirises "as seen on TV" sales strategies.
 The title is a reference to the phone number of one of such services, well known in Brazil at the time.
 The song also includes several English words such as money, good, work, have, and play.
 The latter 3 being conjugated in Portuguese as verbs, like "Workando" meaning "working".

 Vira-Vira

 A Vira-styled song (inspired by the songs of Portuguese singer Roberto Leal), pokes fun at the meaning of the word suruba (meaning "orgy"), which is mistaken for something else by a Portuguese couple.
 Dinho and Júlio Rasec both provide vocals, with Dinho singing from the husband's perspective and Rasec singing from the wife's perspective.

 Pelados em Santos

 Satyrises shallow commercial music, custom cars and the way Latinos are viewed by Americans.

 Chopis Centis

-Parody of the main riff of The Clash's "Should I Stay or Should I Go" (with scatological sounds replacing Mick Jones' guitar fills) and pokes fun at the difficulties faced by North-Easterners in São Paulo due to cultural differences.
-Part of the fun of the song derives from its criticism of shopping centers.
+Parody of the main riff of The Clash's "Should I Stay or Should I Go" (with scatological sounds replacing Mick Jones' guitar fills) and pokes fun at the difficulties faced by North-Easterners in São Paulo due to cultural differences as one visits a shopping center.